rayanBenguedih/BomberMan/README.md

 Fix prévus: Modifier A* pour rendre le chemin passant par les bombes plus coûteux + Update la route

 Promo 2025

+Indie Studio Epitech Lille - Artificial Intelligence The binary to start the game is "bomberman" working under Linux I developped the Artificial Intelligence of the project using A* for the pathfinding and elaborating my own algorithm for the behavioral of the AI

+Participants:
+Pierres-Jean Descarpenteries - ECS
+Matthias Petitjean - Engine
+Quentin Dubois - Gameplay
+Thibaud Fontaine - Sound Design & Models
+Rayan Benguedih - Artificial Intelligence

+What the AI does:
+Puts survival above all
+Picks up power ups to improve itself
+Destroys breakable cases
+Kills and chases the player

+Known bugs:
+Protocole 3 - (The AI kills itself trying to go out of map, due to threads unknown reason yet) The AI might bug trying to avoid a bomb while trying to reach a power up, it will cancel it's path to avoid to be on the bomb's way, then reset it's action, the A* implementation hasn't taken into acount the weight of the bomb's path just yet